k3v1nM01n0/node_cli_app/README.md

 # CLI App

-This is the solution to propine engineering interview, question 1.
-It's a command line application for parsing crypto transactions saved in a [csv file](https://s3-ap-southeast-1.amazonaws.com/static.propine.com/transactions.csv.zip).
+This is a command line application for parsing crypto transactions saved in a [csv file](https://s3-ap-southeast-1.amazonaws.com/static.propine.com/transactions.csv.zip).

 # Usage